Law and Technology (LLM)

 Pre-Master’s program:

 Available, but only in Dutch and for students with a HBO Recht Bachelor’s degree.
-The one-year Pre-Master’s program starts end of August.
+The one-year Pre-Master’s program starts end of August and is offered on campus.

 Tuition fees and scholarships